Assessing Disability Support Pension (DSP) claims 008-03030000

 Claim lodgement

-At the lodgement of a DSP new claim Service Officers may identify the customer has a potential terminal illness (life expectancy is less than 2 years).
-If so, the claim must be prioritised to the Medical Assessment Team (MAT).
+At the lodgement of a DSP new claim customers may identify or provide evidence of having a potential terminal illness (life expectancy is less than 2 years).
+If so, the claim must be prioritised for a Medical Assessment (MAt).
 To escalate, see Prioritising Disability Support Pension (DSP) claims for terminally ill customers.

 Medical evidence